tosc-rs/mnemos/rfcs/0000-driver-registry.md

 }
 ```

-The driver is responsible for definining the `T` and `U` request/response types associated with a given UUID.
+The driver is responsible for definining the `Request`, `Response`, and `Error` request/response types associated with a given UUID.

 ### Using `Uuid`s to identify drivers